Thou Shalt Not Kill... Except: Release

 Thou Shalt Not Kill...
 Except was given a limited release theatrically in the United States by Film World Distributors in 1985.

 The film was released on VHS by Starmaker Video in the late 1980s.
 It was later released on DVD in the United States by Anchor Bay Entertainment in 2002.
 This version is currently out of print.
 On April 10, 2012 Synapse released a Blu-ray/DVD combo pack of the film containing a new transfer and extras.

 Legacy

 Following

 A small but devoted cult following has arisen around this film.
 Josh Becker's website is notable for comments of some fans of the film, who hail it as one of the great works in American filmography.
 Some groups have even devoted significant new artwork to the film, including reimaging the soundtrack, re-editing the film and other "tributes".
 One of the best known fans group, based in Stockton, California, have commemorated the film through communal art projects, featuring extravagant parties to debut their creations; a tradition that has now lasted over 15 years.

+LA Weekly, Letterboxd, Yardbarker, and The Grindhouse Database list this movie as belonging to the vetsploitation subgenre.